pridevel/slate/source/index.html.md

 2) Service:

 In this method, we define a service and then assign method to it.
 We can also inject an already available service into this.
+Service is defined using service() function and it is then injected into the respective controller as needed.

 ```script